mongator/documentation/mondator/extensions.rst

 Creating Extensions
 -------------------

-The extensions are classes that inherit from *Mandango\Mondator\Extension* and implement the protected *->doClassProcess()* method.
+The extensions are classes that inherit from *Mongator\Mondator\Extension* and implement the protected *->doClassProcess()* method.

 The *->doClassProcess()* method is the place where the config classes